What to expect

 "What is the typical length of treatment, frequency & number of sessions?"

-Every one is different, most people come for a series of sessions once a week.
-Some may then take a break and return later for more sessions.
+Everyone is different - most people come for a series of sessions once a week.
 Typically, we'll have a review every 6 sessions and also discuss how you want to proceed.
 Short term work tends to be 6-8 sessions, medium term about 18 sessions, while others may want the benefits of long term work.
-It depends on what you are looking to achieve as well as your availability and budget.
-Each session lasts 50 minutes."
+It depends on what you are looking to achieve as well as your availability and budget."

 "Can I discuss what happens in our sessions with others?"